-The timestamping unit available in the syn1588[®] PCIe NIC allows detecting of two independent classes of Ethernet packets both for receive and transmit direction.
-The following figures show the basic principle of these two units both being attached to the G/MII interface as pure listening devices.
-Consequently, these timestamping units act as passive observers on the G/MII interface without altering the data transferred in either direction.
+The timestamping unit available in the syn1588® Clock_M IP core which is used in the syn1588® PCle NIC as well as the syn1588® Dual NIC allows detecting of two independent classes of Ethernet packets both for receive and transmit direction.
+The following figures show the basic principle of these two units both being attached to the (G)MII interface as pure listening devices.
+Consequently, these timestamping units act as passive observers on the (G)MII interface without altering the data transferred in either direction.

 Figure 1.
-G/MII timestamping units in the syn1588[®] PCIe NICs
+(G)MII timestamping units in the syn1588® PCIe NICs

-For two-step operation both timestamp units passively attach to the Media Dependent Bus interface of the MAC-to-PHY connection.
-For 1-step operation the transmit bus is fed through the timestamping units since the timestamp has to be inserted on-the-fly.
+For 2-step operation both timestamp units passively attach to the Media Dependent Bus interface of the MAC-to-PHY connection.
+For 1-step operation the transmit bus is fed through the timestamping unit since the timestamp has to be inserted on-the-fly.

 Figure 2.
-G/MII timestamping units in 1-step mode
+(G)MII timestamping units in 1-step mode

 The following figure shows the basic element of the timestamping unit: the timestamping comparator.
 Two of these comparators are contained in one timestamping unit.
-Two timestamping units comprising four timestamping comparators are available in the syn1588[®] PCIe NIC.
+Two timestamping units comprising four timestamping comparators are available in the syn1588[®] PCle/Dual NIC; one RX/TX timestamping pair is available in the Ethernet MAC (which is reserved for usage by the syn1588[®] PTP Stack) while a second pair of timestamping units is available in the syn1588[®]Clock_M IP core.
+Latter one is available for the user.
+Note, this timestamping unit does not offer 1-step support.